rapidsai/deployment/source/_includes/check-gpu-pod-works.md

-Let's create a sample pod that uses some GPU compute to make sure that everything is working as expected.
+Let's create a sample Pod that uses some GPU compute to make sure that everything is working as expected.

 ```bash
 cat << EOF | kubectl create -f -